gsa-oes/office-of-evaluation-sciences/_collaborations/2203-3-gov-wide-pulse-survey.md

 summary: Pilot initiative informs government on how to best support the Federal workforce
 featured:
 ---
-## What is the Employee Voice Initiative?
+## What is the Government-wide Pulse Survey?

 In October 2021, the federal government launched a pilot pulse survey initiative, which invites Federal employees to share their thoughts via 3-4 questions to help inform the Administration’s actions on how best to support the Federal workforce.
 This pilot is a collaborative effort of the President’s Management Council, together with the Office of Management and Budget, the Office of Personnel Management, and the General Services Administration.